kabircse/phpcaptcha/README.md

-# phpcaptcha
+# math-captcha
-php based captcha
+Captcha library  in php